torvalds/linux/Documentation/arch/powerpc/papr_hcalls.rst

 an LPAR, PHYP creates a data-structure called Dynamic Resource Connector (DRC) to manage LPAR access.
 An LPAR refers to a DRC via an opaque 32-bit number called DRC-Index.
-The DRC-index value is provided to the LPAR via device-tree where its present as an attribute in the device tree node associated with the DR.
+The DRC-index value is provided to the LPAR via device-tree where its present as an attribute in the device tree analde associated with the DR.

 HCALL Return-values